arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/24.anomaly-detection-application-note/content.md

 ## Simple Vibration Monitor Example Sketch

-Now that we have covered the hardware components and vibration analysis basics, let's look at the software that enables vibration data collection.
+Now that we have covered the hardware components and the basics of vibration analysis, let's look at the software that enables vibration data collection.
 Before implementing intelligent anomaly detection, we need to collect training data representing normal motor operation for Edge Impulse, a platform that simplifies embedded AI development.

 Edge Impulse needs training data in a specific format to build effective anomaly detection models.
 Our data collection sketch formats the accelerometer readings so Edge Impulse can analyze normal operation patterns and create a model that identifies when new data differs from these patterns.